 So What Now?

 I find it hard to make new year’s resolutions.
 Why does it need to be a new year to be a new you?
 A new year doesn’t mean you get a do over or fresh start.
 You wake up on January 1st and the only thing that has changed is the date.
 Maybe, this is the mentality to have.
-2018 is the year to focus on mentality.
+This new year is the time to focus on mentality.

 I’m not calling it a resolution because a resolution usually has an ending.
 This isn’t an ending, it’s the beginning of focusing on being a better me.
 (That sounds almost as vague as the resolutions I made when I was five.)

-How can we make 2018 the year to “become a better me”?
+How can we make this year the year to “become a better me”?